Entangled subspaces and generic local state discrimination with pre-shared entanglement: Introduction

 There are other types of entangled subspaces that have been studied in previous works: \textit{non-positive partial transpose subspaces}, for which every mixed state supported on that subspace has non-positive partial transpose \cite{Johnston_2013, Johnston_2019}; \textit{genuinely entangled subspaces}, for which every element is non-product with respect to every bipartition \cite{Cubitt_2008,PhysRevA.98.012313}; and subspaces of bipartite space with high entropy of entanglement \cite{Hayden_2006}.
 Entangled subspaces are connected to unextendible product bases, and have found applications, for example, in quantum error correction \cite{PhysRevA.76.042309,PhysRevA.69.052330} and quantum tomography \cite{Heinosaari_2013}.

 This work is organized as follows.
 In Section~\ref{mp} we review some mathematical preliminaries for this work, including projective notation; the Segre, Veronese, and Grassmannian varieties; relevant results in algebraic geometry; the SLOCC image; and LUSD.
-In Section~\ref{sec:genericLUSD} we state and prove our characterization of generic/general LUSD with a resource state, and in Section~\ref{sec:entangled_subspaces} we present our results on $r$-entangled subspaces and entanglement witnesses.
+In Section~\ref{sec:genericLUSD} we state and prove our characterization of generic LUSD with a resource state.
+In Section~\ref{sec:entangled_subspaces} we present explicit constructions of $r$-entangled subspaces of maximum dimension.
+In Section~\ref{sec:witnesses} we use our results to study entanglement witnesses.
+In Appendix~\ref{app:proofs} we prove several facts introduced in Section~\ref{mp}.
+In Appendix~\ref{app:dim} we write down the maximum dimensions of entangled subspaces, invoking the algebraic geometry result mentioned above and known results on the dimensions of secant varieties.
+In Appendix~\ref{app:entangled} we prove that a certain linear subspace introduced in Section~\ref{sec:entangled_subspaces} is entangled.